 Richard Nixon: The Life Review

-Who would I recommend Richard Nixon: The Life summary to?
+Who would I recommend our Richard Nixon: The Life summary to?

-The 45-year-old republican wants to learn more about American history, the 30-year-old person who’s aiming for a successful career in politics and wants to get educated on this subject, or the 40-year-old person who’s passionate about the biographies of famous political figures and influential people worldwide.
+The 45-year-old Republican wants to learn more about American history, the 30-year-old aspiring politician, or anyone who’s passionate about the biographies of famous political figures.